salmazan97/Get-no-auth/README.md

 # Get-no-auth
-csv editor using pandas library
+csv editor using pandas library utilizing GPT4 for reference

 Downloaded a .csv from azure AD containing user security authorization methods.
 Needed to remove those who already had MFA using the Microsoft authenticator app enabled so we can get a list and email them to sign up for the app.